-A childcare room is now open at The Curve, 10 Bard Road, W10 6TP so that young people and families can enjoy entertainment and have fun.
+A childcare room is now open at the Community Assistance Centre, 10 Bard Road, W10 6TP so that young people and families can enjoy entertainment and have fun.
 The room is open Monday to Friday, 10am to 5.30pm and on Saturdays from 11am to 3pm.

 The room has space for up to 3 children at a time, and parents are asked to collect their children within an hour and a half.
 Although no childcare services will be available, parents can stay and play with their children.

 Entertainment will include film screenings, child entertainers, art therapy or interactive shows.
 A family engagement officer will also be available on site every day to help families to access childcare, discuss their child’s needs and provide family support if needed.